You’re good at what you do. Now it’s time to tell people about it.

-Once you have content in place, you are ready to focus on buying more advertising, sending postcards, and attracting clients to your stellar content.
+Once you have content in place, you are ready to focus on buying more advertising, sending custom postcards, and attracting clients to your stellar content.

-Video is Big Business
+A video is a Big Business

 If you’re looking for an easy way to capture the attention of customers, a video is growing in popularity.

 YouTube is the second largest search engine.
 Viewers watch videos on everything from cell phones to Smart TVs.
 In addition to creating entertaining and educational content, you can buy bumper ads.

 Facebook Live is a great way to connect with customers in real time.
 You can do a Q&A related to your services or products and answer questions as viewers type them in the comment box.
 Watch a couple of sessions yourself to get the hang of real-time interaction.

 All you need is a cell phone and a quality mic to get started.
 What you have in your pocket is probably good enough.
 Add earbuds with built-in microphones and you’re ready to shoot your first video!
 If you want to edit videos or share your computer screen, free and low-cost software is available.